digitalrebar/provision/doc/faq-troubleshooting.rst

     export VER="v1.5.0"
     curl -sfL -o drp-cc.yaml https://github.com/digitalrebar/provision-content/releases/download/${VER}/drp-community-content.yaml

-It is suggested that you view this file and insure it contains the content/changes you are expecting.
+It is suggested that you view this file and ensure it contains the content/changes you are expecting.

 Now update the content.